 No such file or directory

-No such file or directory is shown when you're trying to use
+No such file or directory is shown when you’re using

 localhost as your database hostname.
 Using

-localhost means your script will look for the database on the same server as your website, which will not work on InfinityFree.
+localhost means your script will look for the database on the same server as your website, which does not work on InfinityFree.

 The database hostname should look like